Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 The peak positions of the CF SF, which occur at $\left(q^{\ast},0\right)$, are listed in the second column, while the next three columns are associated with the $S_-$ values at $\left(q^{\ast}, q_y\right)$, with $q_{y}\, L/2\pi=0, 1$ and $2$.
 Note that the ratios of the entries in the third and fourth columns are dramatically different in the three cases: $\sim 1.4$, $38$, and $215$ for the microemulsion phase, the irregular stripes, and the regular stripes, respectively.
 Remarkably, once $q_{y}$ reaches $3 \cdot2\pi/L$, there is hardly any difference between the three rows!
 We also call attention to the $q^{\ast}$ of the irregular stripe regime, which is the same (for this $L$) as that of the disordered phase, but considerably smaller than that in the regular stripe regime, which may be also observed in Fig.~\ref{fig:selectedmode} where the stripes at high density are visibly narrower.
-However, we still emphasize that, although $q^*$ takes the same value in both the disordered phase and the intermediate (irregular stripe) regime for $L = 128$, it is independent of $L$ in the microemulsion phase.
 In Fig.~\ref{fig:lowd-figs-largeL}, we plot the structure factors for $L=256$.
 The peak in the low density, disordered phase is well fit by a function of the form $A_1 q^2 \left[A_2 q^2 + q^2(q - q^*)^2\right]^{-1}$, consistent with the behavior observed in the DWRLG \cite{DWRLG1, DWRLG2}.
 Upon examination of other system sizes, e.g., $L=128$ and $192$, we consistently find $q^* = 0.101 \pm 0.001$ for the disordered regime.

-We conjecture that as $\rho$ is increased, the system first has no order, then long-range order just along $\hat{\mathbf{j}}$ (\textit{transverse} to the drive), and lastly, to a state of full order.
+We conjecture that as $\rho$ is increased, the system first has no order, then long-range order just along $\hat{\mathbf{j}}$ (\textit{transverse} to the drive), and lastly, transitions to a state of full order.
 A final demonstration of this can be done by binning the column-averaged particle densities:

 which lie in $\left[ 0,1\right]$.
 Histograms of these densities are sensitive to ordering only in columns, i.e., a measure of the presence of well-defined stripes (along the direction perpendicular to the drive), but not their widths.
 Exploiting the equivalents in the DF and CF description, we define